 Studies have found facial features to influence the perception of one’s personality.
 Changes to facial structure have the potential to alter these perceptions, both favorably and unfavorably.
 Minimal research exists regarding the effects of facial palsy on personality perceptions.
 The objective of this study is to evaluate and quantify the changes in personality perception that occur with facial nerve paralysis.
 Personality perception will be captured using the following traits: attractiveness, aggressiveness, extroversion, likeability, trustworthiness, risk seeking, social skills, and naturalness.
 Quantifying the change in perception of facial nerve paralysis patients to those around them will expose another aspect of this condition that may warrant psychosocial treatment.
 Contact Johanna Wickemeyer at email@example.com for more information.

 Studies have shown that muscle-pump paralysis also reduces venous tone and therefore may raise the hydrostatic pressure within tissue.
-These can lead to fibrosis of the subcutis and trophic skin changes.
+This can lead to fibrosis of the subcutis and trophic skin changes.
 Ultrasound guided needle treatment is being studied in its effectiveness to treat fibrosis and synkinesis.
-Dr. Victor Ibrahim is the lead physician with Saarah Bokhari as Research Assistant.
 Contact Saarah Bokhari at email@example.com for more information.

-Presently, there is no standardized method for recording facial expressions among medical professionals.
+for recording facial expressions.
 Establishing standardizations will allow treatment regimens to be evaluated by multi-center providers.
-This study will be conducted in partnership with Dr. Fabian Volk of the University of Jena.
+This study will be conducted in partnership with Dr. Fabian Volk of the University of Jena in Germany.
 Contact Rebecca Schaede at firstname.lastname@example.org or Saarah Bokhari at email@example.com for more information.